It's the Easter Beagle, Charlie Brown: Soundtrack

+A remastered soundtrack album featuring original recordings and a newly recorded bonus track was released for the first time on March 21, 2025.

 Voice talent

-It's the Easter Beagle, Charlie Brown was the last special for Todd Barbee; He would be replaced by Duncan Watson.
+It's the Easter Beagle, Charlie Brown was the last special for Todd Barbee; he would be replaced by Duncan Watson.

 Television

 CBS aired It's the Easter Beagle, Charlie Brown annually during each Easter season from 1974 to 2000.
+The premiere airing of the special in 1974 ranked No. 12 in the Nielsen ratings that week, between the 1965 film The Greatest Story Ever Told and The Bob Newhart Show.

-ABC ran the special annually on ABC from 2001 up to April 11, 2006.
+ABC ran the special annually from 2001 up to April 11, 2006.
 In 2007, the network, without any explanation, did not air the program, but it returned on March 18, 2008, as filler programming against American Idol.
 The TV special was watched by 6.32 million viewers, in fourth place behind Idol, NCIS and The Biggest Loser, and fifth place if Spanish-language Univision is counted.
-ABC didn't air the special in 2011 or 2012, but it aired on Easter Sunday 2013 along with Charlie Brown's All-Stars (1966), watched by 2.56 million people, tied for fourth place behind the end of the NCAA Championship Basketball Game between Duke and Louisville and a rerun of The Voice.
+ABC refrained from airing the special in 2011 or 2012, but it aired on Easter Sunday 2013 along with Charlie Brown's All-Stars (1966), watched by 2.56 million people, tied for fourth place behind the end of the NCAA Championship Basketball Game between Duke and Louisville and a rerun of The Voice.
 The special aired again with Charlie Brown's All-Stars on Easter Sunday in 2014.
 To date this is the last broadcast airing of the special.

-Beginning with the 2021 season, Apple TV+ will hold exclusive rights to the special along with all other Peanuts productions.
+Apple TV+ has held exclusive rights to the special along with all other Peanuts productions since 2021.
 It was not included among the specials that Apple TV+ must provide for free in short windows surrounding their holidays (or to PBS for free over-the-air airings) and thus it will only be available to subscribers.